 The Hunting of the Snark: an Agony, in Eight Fits

-There are thirteen hundred copies of The Hunting of the Snark, in which Marymount University’s Gomatos Special Collection holds one, but the edition number they have isn’t known.
+There are thirteen hundred copies of The Hunting of the Snark, and Marymount University’s Gomatos Special Collection holds one, but the edition number of the Marymount text isn’t known.
 The pictures were illustrated by Henry Holiday and the book was published by Macmillan and Co. and printed by R. Clay, Sons, and Taylor, Printers, Bread Street Hill.

-The Hunting of the Snark is classified as a nonsense poem and was written with the purpose of having no meaning whatsoever, but many scholars and readers believe that there is some deeper message to be found within Carroll’s poem.
-They believe that his poem is an allegory due to the last line of the poem, “For the Snark was a Boojum, you see!” and from this line, people contemplate on the Boojum being a representation of man’s unending attempts to search for something that can’t be found.
+The Hunting of the Snark is classified as a nonsense poem and was written to have no meaning whatsoever; nonetheless, many scholars and readers believe that there is some deeper message to be found within Carroll’s poem.
+They believe that his poem is an allegory due to the last line of the poem, “For the Snark was a Boojum, you see!”
+From this line, readers suggest the Boojum may be a representation of man’s unending attempts to search for something that can’t be found.
 Despite Carroll creating this poem with no meaning in mind, meaning was created from it in the most ironic way as readers and scholars take the poem’s last words and turn them into something that they were not meant to be.